 Through an economic lens, the staggering turnover can be explained by the demand shock caused by the significantly reduced consumer spending in physical storefronts due to lockdowns and a swift pivot to remote living.
-Businesses, especially those reliant on foot traffic that brought inflows of eager college customers from UC Berkeley's once-thriving campus life, found themselves grappling with an abrupt halt in customer flow.
-Even more, disruptions in the supply chain from the pandemic further exacerbated the situation, with global lockdown measures causing delays and shortages, impeding businesses' ability to provide goods and services.
+Businesses, especially those reliant on foot traffic that brought inflows of eager college customers from UC ages, impeding businesses' ability to provide goods and services.
 Additionally, the heightened operational costs stemming from the need to comply with California's stringent health and safety regulations placed an unsustainable financial burden on many.
 Investments in sanitization measures, protective gear, and modifications for social distancing, while necessary for public health, added layers of costs during a period of drastically reduced revenues.